apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO envelop, instead to always calculate time ratio and do linear interpolation, could precalculate step value for each sample by using props.samplerRate to define incrementation steps...
+- TODO in waveform float sample(float* index, float freq) instead pass step increment... instead to calculate it all the time

 - TODO if step is not enable, if turning encoder step is enable.
 Todo for all seqs...

-- TODO should kick only version, be instead bass line version ^^

 - TODO change the order of the encoder ...